pachoyan/bashExamples/command-ls/README.md

 - Notes:

-  - With M or MB lists 1M in all files because are less than 1MB
+  - With M or MB lists 1M in all files because are less than 1MB - It will be the same with G, T and so on.

     ```
     total 1M